 "Due to the lack of competition, the deployment of an industrial and commercial network could be very slow and prices very expensive," de Backer said, according to New Mobility.

 Flemish telecommunications company Telenet was not part of the agreement.
 It learned of the merger the same day the as rest of the world.
 According to New Mobility, Telenet was likely not part of the deal because of its infrastructure.
-Orange and Proximus both use Chinese provider Huawei for infrastructure while Telenet uses ZTE.
+Orange and Proximus both use Huawei for infrastructure while Telenet uses ZTE.

 The Brussels Times